 When we needed to update our social media banners, we created a page to share the files with our social media team.
 Not only can we keep the final images right there on the page, but we can also keep the latest versions of our art in Creative Suite format.
 So if we need to make an alteration, we have the art files right there on the page.

 And when you need to update that file?
 Open it from Samepage, make changes, save, and close your file.
 The page always shows the most up-to-date version of the file so you're not looking at five versions trying to figure out which one is final.

 File sharing works with any kind of file you might keep on your computer - from MS Office to Creative Suite, to any file type you work with.
 This means you don't need to hunt through your email every time you need the art file, or the final product.

 Samepage is full of useful tools.
 But many people have favorite tools for different tasks.
 So we thought, why not bring those awesome tools into the same pages we're using to run our projects.
 We have tons of integrations with popular tools so you can get the information you need in Samepage, from Box, Dropbox, Google Drive, and Google Apps.

 One of my favorite integrations is Google Apps.
 If you spend a lot of time working with Google Analytics or Adwords, then you have to use Google Sheets.
-I can embed a live link to a Google Doc, which will open a new tab, or I can embed the document right in Samepage and edit it from the page I’m working on.
+I can embed a live link to a Google Doc, which will open a new tab, or I can embed the document right in Samepage and edit it from the page I’m working on (assuming public editing permissions are set on the Google sheet).
 With Google Sheets support, we don't need to sort through Google Docs each time we need a certain sheet - we just go to our project page, and have all of the info at hand.